ttltrk/TTT/FX/FX.md

 Place trades through them
 You will deposit money into your trading account with them...then They will give you a username and password to access mt4 mt5 and/or ctrader

+Basic functions of a broker are as follows:

+Deposit/withdraw your money to/from them
+They give you access to trading with that money via mt4 You won't be spending too much time on your brokers website.
+Only while transferring or withdrawing.
 ```

 [^^^](#FX)